 - Faculty Center Network is designed with the college world in mind and has created more than 2,300 unique subject areas, laid out in a custom taxonomy based on a generalized college curriculum.
 Within each subject, they rank the books according to their usage, and allow you to filter by those rankings, so you don't have to click on book after book to find the cream of the crop.

-Please download the Excel worksheet below to help with your department’s adoption process.
+Please download the Textbook Adoption Form to help with your department’s adoption process.

 We realize that textbook adoption deadlines may seem early, and affect the amount of time you have to review and choose books for the next semester.
 These dates are set by the provost office in an effort to keep the university in compliance with federal law that requires textbook information to be available to students at the time of their enrollment.
 It also takes time to process the large volume of textbook adoption forms for every course Oklahoma State offers.
 There are all kinds of variables that may need to be pinned down in processing each book adoption request, like: resolving problems with requests and communicating back to faculty; preparing lists for used book wholesalers; seeking out availability and best prices among multiple distributors; ascertaining when new editions will be available; finding out whether textbooks bundled with other components can be obtained separately; and reviewing enrollment figures and sales histories to help determine how many copies to buy.
 Additionally, because thousands of college bookstores order books within the same period, wholesalers and publishers need time to process and ship the flood of orders.